Abhishek1234567899/Medi-Consult-Chatbot-System--using-Llama-2/README.md

 2. **Create the Knowledge Base**:
    - Collect the dataset
    - Gather medical data and resources relevant to user queries.
-   - Store the data in a vector database (e.g., Pinecone) for efficient retrieval.
+   - Store the data in a vector database  Pinecone for efficient retrieval.

 3. **Develop the RAG System**:
    - Implement the Retrieval-Augmented Generation approach to fetch relevant data from the knowledge base based on user inputs and generate responses.